 I’ve personally spent hours searching around the world and then zooming in to see a particular part of the world.
 For example, take a look at the Google Earth image of the Great Pyramid below.
-In just a couple of minutes, we have a real picture of this beautiful landmark and also have thumbnails to expand our search to other landmarks on the Gaza Plateau.
+In just a couple of minutes, we have a real picture of this beautiful landmark and also have thumbnails to expand our search to other monuments on the Gaza Plateau.

 Using Google Earth in the Classroom

 The image above is better than any you would get out of any textbook and will stimulate conversation in a method not possible before in geography This is just one way you can use these Google apps in the classroom.

 Google News – Google News is a great app to use for teaching Civics or critical thinking.
 Google News aggregates all of the primary news sources from the planet in one interface.
-Google News also incorporates more news sources than one may consider the main line media and provides news stories from smaller organizations, which provides a more robust point of view than someone may get from only following something such as Fox News.
+Google News also incorporates more news sources than one may consider the primary line media and provides news stories from smaller organizations.
+This provides a more robust point of view than someone may get from only following something such as Fox News.